-Slurp steamy noodles and explore the Japanese rootes of this Peninsula town
+Slurp steamy noodles and explore the Japanese roots of this Peninsula town

 Japanese restaurants downtown: 23.